Benedito821/wi-fi-esp32-stm32-flashing/README.md

 # Instructions
 OTA flashing an STM32 board using a web server running on an ESP32 board.
-The system block diagram is presented in the section "Scheme".
+The system block diagram is presented in the section "Diagram".

 The UART parameters are 115200/8/1/N.